Emergency Dentist in South Edmonton

 Common Dental Emergencies

 If your whole tooth has been knocked out, hold it at the top (not the root) and rinse it before trying to gently reinsert it into the socket and hold it in place by biting down gently.
-If the tooth cannot be reinserted, hold it in your cheek until you get to a dental clinic.
+If the tooth cannot be reinserted, hold it in your cheek until you get to our dental clinic in Edmonton.
 Note that if a child has had a baby tooth knocked out it should not be reinserted as doing so can harm the adult tooth.